powdersnow0604/virtualc/README.md

 ```

 ### Installing Libraries
+If library cannot be found by pkgconfig,
+icl tries to install with shell script under $CMAKE_INSTALL_PREFIX/bin/virtualcdir/libs
+Scripts are came from [here](https://github.com/powdersnow0604/linux_scripts)

 When `VIRTUALC_VIRTUAL_LIB` is true:
 - pkg-config will only check .pc files under `$VIRTUAL_ENV/lib/pkgconfig` and any additional paths specified in pkgconfig.conf